 In other words, the pain of loss is greater than the power of gain.

-Let me explain it this way.
-Every Friday evening I meet a group of friends for appetizers or dinner at a local restaurant.
-We have been going to the same place for a little over five years.
-Every so often, someone will suggest we try a new place.
-We have tried a new place or two, but we always end up back at our regular spot.
-Recently, management changed at our regular spot, and suddenly the service started to get worse and worse.
+I used to meet a group of friends for appetizers or dinner at a local restaurant.
+We had been going to the same place for a little over five years.
+Every so often, someone would suggest we try a new place.
+We tried a new place or two, but we always ended up back at our regular spot.
+Then the management changed at our regular spot, and suddenly the service started to get worse and worse.
 Our orders got messed up, food took longer to arrive, and our checks were often wrong.
-Despite this pain and poor service we stayed – we were resistant to change.
+Despite this poor service we stayed—we were resistant to change.
 Finally, our dissatisfaction with the service reached a tipping point (so to speak), and we started thinking how much happier we would be somewhere else.
 After some back and forth, we finally decided to change our Friday hang-out spot.
 We considered alternatives, chose one, and made a reservation.

-Needless to say, our new place has been much better than our old place; the service has been fantastic.
+Needless to say, our new place was much better than our old place.
+The service was fantastic.
 The wait staff even helped throw a going away party for one of the guys in our group before he moved out of town.
 Looking back, it seems crazy we resisted changing places for so long.
 But it’s human nature.

-So how can we apply this to organizational change?
+So how can we apply this to organization change?
 Let’s say your organization is launching new technology that will impact many employees.

 - Surface all the frustrations with the current system.
 Focus attention on how it causes trouble for users, costs the business money, and might lead to poor business performance that affects employees.
 That’s your (D).